proyecto-eden-3-esferas/DataBases/README.md

 ## Persistance

-The databases in this project are persistent: they are not erased when the server stops or should the database file be erased or the server updated...
+The databases in this project are meant to be "persistent": they are not erased when the server stops or should the database file be erased or the server updated...
 BECAUSE all the structure and all the records or data are held in SQL text files with extension `.sql` and containing SQL code.

-The alternative is for the database administrator to define a schema or structure and let the users contribute the records/rows/data over time.
+The alternative is for the database administrator to define a schema or structure and let the users contribute the records/rows/data over time through INSERT's, UPDATE's, and DELETE's.